Skip to main content

 kubernetes.io/metadata.name: ${NOVA_WORKLOAD_CLUSTER_2} # change it to the name of one of your workload clusters

-Update ${NOVA_WORKLOAD_CLUSTER_1} to ${NOVA_WORKLOAD_CLUSTER_2} (in your case, workload cluster name will be likely different).
-Then, apply edited policy to the Nova Control Plane:
+Then, apply the edited policy to the Nova Control Plane:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} apply -f ./policy_updated.yaml